evanfoglia/covid19-tracker/README.md

 ## Downloading the date in CSV, Excel, Text and JSON formats
 The data in the tables/file that can be downloaded in csv,xls,txt and json formats using the exported command as shown below as coded in orderlist.components.html.
-Similarly it is done for assets too.
                    (click)="exporter.exportTable('xlsx',{fileName: 'orders'})">Excel
                    (click)="exporter.exportTable('csv',{fileName: 'orders'})">CSV
                    (click)="exporter.exportTable('json',{fileName: 'orders'})">Json